 Understanding how to remove sticky plaque film from teeth helps improve daily cleaning results.
-Sticky plaque film forms before tartar develops.
-It feels fuzzy and clings to enamel.
-Because it bonds lightly, it responds well to correct brushing technique.

 Why Plaque Film Feels Sticky